 Junior ISAs are long-term savings accounts set up via Junior ISA providers by parents or guardians for their children’s future.
 Both Junior Cash ISAs and Junior Stocks and Shares ISAs, like all forms of ISAs, are known as tax wrappers.
 It means that when the child in question reaches the age of 18, the age at which they can withdraw their funds, they won’t be liable for either income or capital gains tax.

-When considering the best ISA accounts for babies, a Stocks and Shares JISA offers potentially more significant returns in the long term, but you have to bear in mind that the value of investments can depreciate as well as appreciate.
+When considering the best ISA accounts for babies, children’s ISA rates matter and a Stocks and Shares JISA offers potentially more significant returns in the long term.
+However, you have to bear in mind that the value of investments can depreciate as well as appreciate.
 On the other hand, cash is more secure but earns lower returns, and its value can erode due to inflation.
 The rate of return is a dilemma when considering the best children’s ISA savings accounts.

 Which is Better – A Junior ISA or a Child Trust Fund?